isabella232/OfficeDocs-MicrosoftSearch-pr.pt-BR/MicrosoftSearch/salesforce-connector.md

 ## <a name="step-1-add-a-graph-connector-in-the-microsoft-365-admin-center"></a>Etapa 1: Adicionar um conector graph no centro de administração do Microsoft 365

-Siga as instruções [gerais de instalação](https://docs.microsoft.com/microsoftsearch/configure-connector).
+Siga as instruções [gerais de instalação](./configure-connector.md).
 <!---If the above phrase does not apply, delete it and insert specific details for your data source that are different from general setup instructions.-->

 ## <a name="step-2-name-the-connection"></a>Etapa 2: nomear a conexão

-Siga as instruções [gerais de instalação](https://docs.microsoft.com/microsoftsearch/configure-connector).
+Siga as instruções [gerais de instalação](./configure-connector.md).
 <!---If the above phrase does not apply, delete it and insert specific details for your data source that are different from general setup instructions.-->

 ## <a name="step-3-configure-the-connection-settings"></a>Etapa 3: Configurar as configurações de conexão

-Para a URL da instância, use https://[domain].my.salesforce.com onde o domínio seria o domínio Salesforce para sua organização.
+Para a URL de instância, use https://[domain].my.salesforce.com onde o domínio seria o domínio Salesforce para sua organização.

 Insira a ID do Cliente e o Segredo do Cliente que você obteve da sua instância do Salesforce e selecione Entrar.